 The NCA is the custodian of Canberra's Central National Area.
-The 18,000 trees in this prominent location provide a stunning setting for the national institutions, memorials and ceremonial areas.
+The 18,000 trees that the NCA manages in this prominent location provide a stunning setting for the national institutions, memorials and ceremonial areas.
 They create excellent shade and cooling; providing tree canopy cover of approximately 33% over NCA land, which in comparison to many urban areas across Australia is considered high.